 Cristiano holds a Doctor of Musical Arts degree (DMA) from The American Organ Institute at the University of Oklahoma, where he studied under Dr. John Schwandt, and was Director of Music and Organist at the Assumption of the Blessed Virgin Mary Catholic Church in Duncan, OK, between August 2013 and July 2016.
 Dr. Rizzotto is currently the Organist & Choirmaster at Good Shepherd Catholic Church in Golden Valley, MN, and is the Director of the Good Shepherd International Concert Series.

 Dr. Rizzotto is an active recitalist who frequently premières and performs the works of contemporary composers.
-Composers such as Carson Cooman, Composer in Residence at Harvard University, Aivars Kalējs, Organist at Rīgas Doms Cathedral in Rīga (Latvia), Antoine Giovannini, Titular Organist at L’église Saint Vincent de Nay (France), and Robert Farrell have dedicated pieces to him.
+Composers such as Carson Cooman, Composer in Residence at Harvard University, Aivars Kalējs (Latvia), Antoine Giovannini (France), Robert Farrell (USA), and Grimoaldo Macchia (Italy) have dedicated pieces to him.